ave-llan/conference-central/README.md

 Conference attendees, speakers, and organizers are all register using the same Profile object.
 In addition to the descriptive properties of `displayName`, `mainEmail`, and `teeShirtSize`, Profile objects have links to conferences and sessions: `conferenceKeysToAttend` and `sessionsKeysToAttend`.
 Finally, there is a `sessionsKeysWishlist` which holds the id of sessions the user has added to their wishlist.

-### Two Additional Queries

-- **getSessionsInTimeWindow(websafeConferenceKey, startTime, endTime)** -- returns a list of sessions that take place at a conference entirely within the indicated time window. `startTime` and `endTime` will be converted to Python datetime objects and must be formatted like so: `2015-10-31T17:30` (for 5:30pm October 31, 2015).

-- **getSessionsWithSeatsAvailable(websafeConferenceKey)** -- returns a list of sessions at this conference with seats available.

-### A Problematic Query

-A query for all non-workshop sessions before 7pm would fail because Datastore cannot use inequality filters on multiple properties. `(Session.typeOfSession != 'workshop')` is actually implemented as `(typeOfSession < 'workshop') OR (typeOfSession > 'workshop')` thus this counts as an inequality filter.
-So an additional inequality filter based on time would would cause the whole query to fail.

-The solution is to use the inequality filter that is likely to eliminate the most results and then do  additional filtering on the query results in Python.

-`getSessionsInTimeWindow()` (described above) faces this problem and solves it by querying for only those sessions that begin within the specified time window `[startTime, endTime)`.
-Then the method iterates through these results in Python and selects only the sessions that also end within the time window.

 ## Products
 - [App Engine][1]